szymongabrek/serverless-demo/README.md

 # Serverless Functions using netlify

-This is the source code for a domanstrating of netlify serverless functions
+This is the source code for a demonstration of serverless functions using netlify

 ## Resources